Max Aaron: Early years

-2009–2010 to 2010–2011
+2009–10 to 2010–11

 Aaron won the bronze medal at the U.S. national junior championships.

 The following season, he won a silver medal at the SBC Cup in Karuizawa, Japan.
 He then won the national junior title.
 He then competed in the 2011 World Junior Championships in Gangneung, South Korea, and placed 5th.

-2012–2013 season
+2012–13 season

 Aaron won gold at the 2012 U.S. International Classic.
 He took silver at the 2012 Cup of Nice.
 At the age of 20, Aaron won the 2013 U.S. Championships.
 His West Side Story free skate helped him score a total of 255 points to win the gold, ahead of silver medalist Ross Miner and three-time winner Jeremy Abbott.

-2013–2014 season
+2013–14 season

 Aaron made his Grand Prix debut at the 2013 Skate America.
 In sixth place after the short, he placed second in the free and pulled up to win the bronze medal behind winner Tatsuki Machida and silver medalist Adam Rippon.
 He placed 7th at the NHK Trophy.

 At the 2014 U. Championships, he took the bronze medal and was named to the 2014 World Championships.
 His 8th-place result at Worlds with Jeremy Abbott's 5th-place finish allowed the U.S. to regain its third spot in the men's event.

-2014–2015 season
+2014–15 season

 Aaron won gold at his first ISU Challenger Series (CS) event, the 2014 U.S. International Classic.
 Turning to the Grand Prix series, he won the bronze medal at the 2014 Skate Canada International and placed 7th at the 2014 Rostelecom Cup.
 He finished fourth at the 2015 U.S. Championships.

-2015–2016 season
+2015–16 season

-Aaron began his season with silver at the 2015 CS Nebelhorn Trophy followed by gold at a Grand Prix event, the 2015 Skate America.
-At the 2015 Trophee Eric Bompard, he placed 7th in the short program, which became the final result after the event was cancelled due to the November 2015 Paris attacks.
-Later that month, he was awarded gold at the 2015 CS Tallinn Trophy.
+Aaron began his season with silver at the 2015 Nebelhorn Trophy followed by gold at a Grand Prix event, the 2015 Skate America.
+At the 2015 Trophée Éric Bompard, he placed 7th in the short program, which became the final result after the event was cancelled due to the November 2015 Paris attacks.
+Later that month, he was awarded gold at the 2015 Tallinn Trophy.

 Aaron won the silver medal at the 2016 U.S. Championships.
 At the 2016 World Championships in Boston, he ranked 8th in the short program and went on to set a new record for a United States male skater in the free skate, earning a total of 254.14 points, although this was broken a few minutes later by his teammate Adam Rippon.
 Aaron finished in eighth place.